kylejb/Project-Zoom_frontend/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
-*PLACEHOLDER... write about 1-2 paragraphs describing the purpose of project here*
+Integrate Zoom video conferencing in a virtualized classroom setting to address challenges of remote learning.

 ## 🏁 Getting Started <a name = "getting_started"></a>
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will help you get a copy of this project up and running on your local machine for development and testing purposes.

 ### Prerequisites